 Most of us are familiar with the way a clutch works on a car; it engages or disengages the drivetrain.
 Your drill clutch setting works in a very similar fashion.
 When you pull the trigger, the drill would normally apply all of its available torque (driving force) to the screw.
 You’re telling the drill how much torque to apply before disengaging the motor.

-How to Use Your Drill Clutch Settings: How Do I Adjust the Clutch for My Task?
+How Do I Adjust the Clutch for Driving Fasteners?

 The adjustment itself is very easy.
 Twist the collar toward the lower numbers for less torque.
 Twist toward the higher numbers for more.
 If you’re not accustomed to working with the materials you have for the job, it’s best to start small and work your way up.
 Drywall and small diameter screws can be started on the lowest setting.
 For drilling into wood with larger diameter/length screws, you can start in the middle.
 If you’re driving lag bolts, you’ll likely want to start at the high end of the scale.
 It might take some adjustment up or down one setting at a time before you really have it dialed in.